Echo360 creates an integrated online learning environment for video content, and is composed of several components:

 Students also benefit from an improved experience when Echo360 is used in a class.
 Students can access course recordings through their class site on Canvas and have the option of viewing the videos on mobile devices.
-Students may also create and contribute to discussions in videos, choose between watching the video or listening to its audio only, and bookmark sections they wish to return to later.
+Students may also create and contribute to discussions in videos, choose between watching the video or listening to its audio only, take notes, and bookmark sections they wish to return to later.

 Take Me There